rjadams82/synology-docker-project-automate/README.md

 # WARNING - WARNING - WARNING

->I am NOT chekcing to see if an image is upgradable before removing the image!
+>I am NOT checking to see if an image is upgradable before removing the image!
 This means we are removing and re-pulling images every time, regardless of their current status in the docker repo - ***and regardless if they even exist anymore***!
 This means you might remove your containers and images completely and never get them back!

 *You could in theory use the API to iterate through the Project > Containers > Images to see if they are upgradeable before cleaning them and rebuilding, and I might investigate this in future updates.*